indeedeng/iwf/gen/iwfidl/docs/SignalResult.md

 ### NewSignalResult

-`func NewSignalResult(commandId string, signalRequestStatus ChannelRequestStatus, signalChannelName string, ) *SignalResult`
+`func NewSignalResult(signalRequestStatus ChannelRequestStatus, signalChannelName string, ) *SignalResult`

 NewSignalResult instantiates a new SignalResult object This constructor will assign default values to properties that have it defined,